Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 Program Info Updates

-• July: Program brochures for the following academic year are updated around this time.
+• Mid-July: Program info pages for the following academic year are updated.
 Please see the Programs section below for current offerings.

-• August: Program costs for relevant programs are finalized and posted to the program brochure pages around this time.
+• End of August: Program costs for relevant programs are finalized and posted to the program pages.

-• Registration confirmation and important next steps instructions sent from IOCE: 9/17 by 5 pm
+• Registration confirmation and further instructions sent from IOCE: September 15, 2023 by 4 p.m.

-• NON-REFUNDABLE program deposit due for summer interim programs: two weeks after your registration date or by 9/29 (whichever is sooner).
-(Instructions will be found in your study abroad portal once your registration is confirmed).
+• NONREFUNDABLE summer program deposits: due within two weeks of registration unless otherwise indicated.
+Instructions will be found in your study abroad portal once your registration is confirmed.

 Registration